msa-em/cell-browser/01_introduction.md

 The problem is that it is difficult for readers to critically evaluate experiments that show representative images.
 Furthermore, archival and review of primary microscopy data is disorganized and time-consuming if at all available.
 These limitations can be overcome with interactive visualization stategies like [virtual microscopy](<wiki:Virtual_microscopy>).
-An example, virtual nanoscopy [@doi:10.1083/jcb.201201140], was the unbiased sampling and presentation of high-resolution electron microscopy data to readers in an interactive digital map; a microscopy map.
+For example, virtual nanoscopy [@doi:10.1083/jcb.201201140] is the unbiased sampling and presentation of high-resolution electron microscopy data to readers in an interactive digital map; a microscopy map.
 In practice, microscopy maps are easy to implement, but external links or software for publication [@doi:10.1242/jcs.262198].
 Here, cloud-based microscopy maps were embedded into the article to introduce virtual microscopy to the scientific literature.